joann-camacho/configure-ad/README.md

 <h2>Operating Systems Used </h2>

-- Windows 10 (22H2)
+- Windows 10 Pro (22H2)
+- Windows Server Datacenter Edition

 <h2>High-Level Deployment and Configuration Steps</h2>

 ***Pre-req: Log on to your free trial or Pay-per-use subscription account in [Azure Portal](http://portal.azure.com)***

-- Step 1: Create a Resource Group and label it 'Windows-VM'
+- Step 1: Create a Resource Group and label it (Windows-VM)
-- Step 2: Create a Virtual Machine and Configure Settings
+- Step 2: Create a Virtual Machine for Windows OS
 - Step 3: Remote Desktop Log in
+- Step 4: Create a Virtual Machine for Windows Server Datacenter Edition
+- Step 5: Remote Desktop Log in

 <h2>Deployment and Configuration Steps</h2>